return to main page

 that you and I get for Social Security, etc. (COLAs).

-power (it is practically the only one carrying letters), Congress lays
+power (it is practically the only one carrying letters), the Congressional Postal Accountability and Enhancement Act lays

-on regulations and procedures that increase everything but transparency
+on regulations and procedures that increase everything but transparency.
+The

 return to main page